Zerotistic/auto-ropper/README.md

 # When and what will be V1?
 I don't know when it'll be.
 But it'll be for sure before june.<br>
-V1 will include a session save as well as a GUI.
-While it *should* also currently works on Windows, V1 will make sure it does!<br>
+V1 will include a session save as well as a GUI.<br>
 I'm planning something big for the V1, but you can still refer to the `Bugs / Update` section if you want something specific!

 # Didn't pwn...